Squarespace vs ShowIt vs Wix vs WordPress: Choosing the Right Website Platform for Your Service Business

 • Includes features you actually need

-For most community service businesses, that's Squarespace.
+For most service businesses, that's Squarespace.

 Not because it's perfect.
 Because it works, it's manageable, and it won't create ongoing tech headaches.